-Pursuant to Water Code Section 80710(b)(1)(B), DWR contracted with PG&E and SCE for a total of 82.4 MW of back-up diesel electric generating units that were installed and operational by September 1, 2022.
-PG&E and SCE were critical partners for DWR in this urgent effort.
-PG&E and SCE leveraged their expertise and procurement reach to secure these back-up diesel electric generators from construction equipment rental companies.
+B. Summer 2022 - Emergency and Temporary Power Generators > 5 MW construction equipment rental companies.
 Due to limited supply, some of the generators were imported from other parts of the United States to support California.
 These electric generators would not have been installed in a timely manner if DWR had not entered into agreements with PG&E and SCE.
 PG&E and SCE identified sites within their utility footprints where distribution capacity was readily available to maximize emergency response capability.
-In addition, the diesel electric generators secured were certified in CARB's Portable Equipment Registration Program (PERP), and DWR worked with PG&E and SCE to secure approval of their use per the local Air Pollution Control Districts' local requirements for back-up electric diesel generators.
+In addition, the diesel-electric generators secured were certified in CARB's Portable Equipment Registration Program (PERP), and DWR worked with PG&E and SCE to secure approval of their use per the local Air Pollution Control Districts' local requirements for back-up electric diesel generators.
 These ESSRRP assets supported the California electric grid during the historic September 2022 heat event.
 The delivery period for each agreement ended October 31, 2022.
-As shown in Table 15, the 82.4 MW were distributed over four locations in California: Oroville, Cloverdale, Clearlake, and Goleta.
+As shown in Table 14, the 82.4 MW were distributed over four locations in California: Oroville, Cloverdale, Clearlake, and Goleta.
 The assets were decommissioned in October 2022.
 DWR had the authority to procure and operate diesel-fueled electric generation until July 2023, however, DWR did not procure diesel-fueled electric generating resources before the July 31, 2023, procurement authority expiration.